Emma Scaramozzino - March 9, 2021

 *Fun Fact: Emeralds are sometimes called jardin (french for garden) because of their mossy, garden-like appearance).*

 Source: @saulnice on Instagram

 Since emeralds are known to have visible inclusions, it's quite common to use oil and resin treatments as a way to improve their clarity.
-Cedar oil is the most commonly used oil to enhance an emerald's clarity.
+Palm oil, also known as Palma, is the most commonly used oil to enhance an emerald's clarity.
 This further improves its overall quality and grade.

 When purchasing a large emerald, especially as the center stone of an engagement ring, you may receive a certificate along with it.
 Certifications typically come from notable labs such as GIA, Lotus, AIGS, CDC, and IGI.

 It is also important to note that on emerald certificates, color is not always listed.
 Some labs will state that a stone is imperial or vivid green, though some don’t list it because color is relative.
 For example, one lab's perception of vivid green may be different than another.
 The most important thing to look at is the variety on a certificate - this will differentiate if a stone is an emerald or just a beryl (the species in which an emerald stems from).